jrmontag/mnist-sklearn/notes.md

-# CCC, 2015 edition
+# CCC notes, 2015 edition

-**Note: This is a clean-up in-progress**
+These are the notes that I was keeping while working through the development of this code.
+For posterity's sake, I decided to keep them attached to the repo.
+Enjoy the walk through my thought process!

 -----------

+## kick-off meeting

-2015-12-16, kick-off meeting to review project definition
+- review project definition
 - submission format (see "random" example, too):

     <team name, make this consistent across all submissions.
 This will appear in the leader board.>